christianengineer/christianengineer.github.io/_posts/2023-12-03-language-modeling-using-bert-python-understanding-language-context.md

 ---
-title: Language Modeling using BERT (Python) Understanding language context
 date: 2023-12-03
+description: For this project, we will be using Hugging Face's Transformers library for BERT implementation and TensorFlow for deep learning functionalities.
+layout: article
 permalink: posts/language-modeling-using-bert-python-understanding-language-context
-layout: article
+title: Ambiguous texts, BERT for context understanding
 ---

 ## AI Language Modeling using BERT